Zombie SKU: How to Make Profit from Products That Don’t Sell

 Step 4.
 Analyze the Results

 Everything left in the list after filtering are products that Google doesn’t show at all.
-These are your zombie SKU candidates.
+These are your zombie shopping candidates.
 And this is where it gets interesting — you need to analyze the products that fall into this category.
 You’ll be surprised how many insights you can find there.

 “Working with large retailers, we regularly see how even the most popular products end up on the zombie SKU list — products that in reality sell well through other channels.